MicrosoftDocs/visualstudio-docs/docs/ide/identifying-and-customizing-keyboard-shortcuts-in-visual-studio.md

 You can identify keyboard shortcuts for Visual Studio commands, customize those shortcuts, and export them for others to use.
 Many shortcuts always invoke the same commands, but the behavior of a shortcut can vary based on the following conditions:

-- Which default environment settings you choose the first time that you open Visual Studio&mdash;for example, General Development or Visual C#.
+- Which default environment settings you choose the first time that you open Visual Studio&mdash;for example, General development or Visual C#.
 (For information about changing or resetting your settings, see [Environment settings](environment-settings.md).)

 - Whether you've customized the shortcut's behavior.

 - Which context you're in when you choose the shortcut.
-For example, the **F2** shortcut invokes the `Edit.EditCell` command if you're using the **Settings Designer** and it invokes the `File.Rename` command if you're using **Team Explorer**.
+For example, the **F2** shortcut invokes the `Edit.EditCell` command if you're using the **Settings Designer**, and it invokes the `File.Rename` command if you're using **Team Explorer**.

 Regardless of settings, customization, and context, you can always find and change a keyboard shortcut in the **Options** dialog box.
 You can also look up the default keyboard shortcuts for several dozen commands in [Popular keyboard shortcuts](../ide/default-keyboard-shortcuts-in-visual-studio.md#popular).
 For a complete list of all default shortcuts (based on the **General Development** settings), see [All keyboard shortcuts](../ide/default-keyboard-shortcuts-in-visual-studio.md).